PowerShell Library for HPE Compute Ops Management

 - Service Provisioning: Provision services like Compute Ops Management, manage service roles and subscriptions.

-- Server configuration Management: Create and apply BIOS, storage, OS, and firmware settings.
-Manager group and apply configurations to groups of servers.
+Remove-HPEGLDevice. - Server Configuration Management: Create and apply BIOS, storage, OS, and firmware settings.
+Manage groups and apply configurations to groups of servers.

-- Security and Compliance: Manage iLO security settings and run inventory and compliance checks.
+- Security and Compliance: Manage iLO security settings and run inventory and compliance checks, including firmware, iLO settings, and external storage compliance.

 - Job Scheduling and Execution: Schedule and execute various tasks like firmware updates, OS installations, and sustainability reports.

-- Notification and Integration: Enable email notifications for service events and summaries, integrate with external services like ServiceNow.
+- Notification and Integration: Enable email notifications for service events and summaries, integrate with external services like ServiceNow, and deliver platform events to external endpoints using webhooks.

-- Appliance Management: Add HPE OneView and Secure Gateway appliances, upgrade HPE OneView appliances.
+- Appliance Management: Add HPE OneView and Secure Gateway appliances, manage OneView/OVE appliance settings, server profile templates, and appliance group firmware updates.

 - Monitoring and Alerts: Monitor alerts for your resources to ensure optimal performance and uptime.